ruuda/rcl/README.md

  * CUE and Nickel were not invented here.

+## Classification

+ * Purely functional: RCL consists of expressions and has no statements.
+   It has immutable values and no mutable objects.
+Functions are values.

+ * **Vaporware, not fully implemented:** RCL is a superset of json.

+ * **Vaporware, not implemented:** RCL should be statically typed, in the sense that errors in unreachable code should cause evaluation to fail.

+ * **Vaporware, not implemented:** RCL should be structurally typed with Hindley-Milner-style type inference.
+Types should *not* be first-class, in the sense that the type and value namespaces don’t mix, and you can’t bind types to variables.

+ * Strictly evaluated.
+Maybe it should become lazily evaluated when you want to build something big like Nixpkgs with it; for now strict is fast enough.

+## Usage

+Build:

+    cargo build

+Evaluate an RCL expression to json:

+    target/debug/rcl eval examples/tags.rcl | jq

+Highlight an RCL expression in your terminal:

+    target/debug/rcl highlight examples/tags.rcl

+Autoformat an RCL expression (non-destructive, prints to stdout):

+    target/debug/rcl fmt examples/tags.rcl

 ## License

 RCL is licensed under the [Apache 2.0][apache2] license.
 It may be used in